WPI-CS3733-2024D/team-agilecodesters/documents/DesignDocument.md

 **Provide a list of your tables (i.e., SQL Alchemy classes) in your database model and briefly explain the role of each table.**

 - Student: stores information about students.
-- Professors: stores information about professors.
+- Faculty: stores information about professors.
-- Projects: stores information about research projects.
+- ResearchPosition: stores information about research projects.
 - ProjectStaff: links Students and Professors to Projects.
 (TODO make sure a 3-way table is possible)
+- Enrolled/Accepted Position: links students to a research position they have applied to

 Provide a UML diagram of your database model showing the associations and relationships among tables.